NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 ## ★ Docker Image
 We prepare our artifact within a Docker image to run "out of the box".
 The Docker image can be downloaded from [here](https://drive.google.com/drive/folders/1JkS2S4GOCPdicQsbDeqlkzXO4tZ-2Iyg?usp=sharing).
+Our docker image was tested on a host machine running Ubuntu 18.04.

 After downloading the docker image, using the following commands to load the docker image (approximate 45 minutes on a laptop) on the host machine:
 ```